1

 Contractor and working hours

-The work will be completed by Sam Rabito Construction Ltd., under contract to Peel Region.
-This contractor’s normal working hours are from 7 a.m. to 7 p.m., Monday to Friday.
-These hours are consistent with the local municipality’s bylaws.
+The work will be completed by Michels Canada and supported by GEI Consultants, both under contract to Peel Region.
+While the contractor’s normal working hours are from 7 a.m. to 7 p.m., Monday to Friday, there will be some night work required to expedite construction as continuous bypass pumping of sewage flows is necessary to facilitate sewer rehabilitation.
 We understand this may cause some inconvenience, but shorter working days would require your neighbourhood/area to be under construction for a longer period of time.

 Traffic and parking